Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsubsection{Game Theory}

 In this category, we included four papers.
-Three out of four specified a threat model, two out of five defined the trust parameters, while all of them included a section with the experiments.
-In Figure \ref{fig:gt1}, Figure \ref{fig:gt2} and Figure \ref{fig:gt3} you can see details regarding the threat model. the trust parameters and the experiments.
+Three out of four specified a threat model, two out of five defined the trust parameters, and all of them had a section with experiments.

-Many game theoretic approaches are aiming on reducing the energy consumption in an IoT network.
-So, the trust parameters and the experiments are taking into account the energy factor for evaluating the trust and for testing purposes.
+Many game-theoretic approaches aim to reduce the energy consumption in an IoT network.
+So, the trust parameters and the experiments take into account the energy factor for evaluating trust.